SamirTalwar/talks/use-your-type-system.md

 #### But I don't use Java!

 That's OK.
 Many type-safe languages have other features to take care of this.
 Scala has the [`Try`][scala.util.Try] data type; Objective-C uses [continuation-passing style with error handlers][iOS Developer Library: Dealing With Errors], and so does node.js.
-Haskell has [the Exception monad][Control.Monad.Except], which can be confusing to those new to functional programming languages, but has many of the same benefits as checked exceptiosn and fewer of the downsides.
+Haskell has [the Exception monad][Control.Monad.Except], which can be confusing to those new to functional programming languages, but has many of the same benefits as checked exceptions and fewer of the downsides.

 [scala.util.Try]: http://www.scala-lang.org/api/current/#scala.util.Try
 [iOS Developer Library: Dealing With Errors]: https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/ErrorHandling/ErrorHandling.html